Pros and Cons of Landing Pages – When you should and should not!

 While they do offer many competitive advantages over traditional websites for lead generation they are not without their detractors.
 Therefore, we want to take a balanced look at the pros and cons for using landing pages.

-Since landing pages offer a clear advantage over directing visitors to a home page with the message match it makes sense to use them for your Google AdWords campaigns.
+Since landing pages offer a clear advantage over directing visitors to a home page with the message match it makes sense to use them for your Google Ads campaigns.

 We discussed this in our discussion on PPC Landing Pages.
-One of the ways businesses benefit from a pay per click campaign is for the ad and landing page to focus on one singular item.
+One of the ways businesses benefit from a pay per click campaign is for the ad and landing page to focus on one singular item, product or service.
 The more focused that action, the more you can convince users to convert.

 Part of this is common sense.
 The more landing pages you have, the more opportunities you have for conversions.